The cybercrime menace

 - Planning, sizing, and deployment of the appropriate solution

 - Change management, education, and ongoing support for your team.

-Based on mature technology from Dell EMC, the Northdoor cyber recovery solution offers:
+Based on mature technology, the Northdoor cyber recovery solution offers:

 - Fully isolated and air-gapped vault for data